Tilda-Jansson/Tilda-Jansson/README.template.md

 Hey there 👋

-I’m Tilda, a computer engineering student, creative coder, skilled in programming languages like Python, Java, SQL, and C/C++.
-I'm passionate about using technology to help people, and I'm excited to work with you to develop efficient solutions.
+I'm Tilda, a computer engineering student and creative coder proficient in languages like Python, Java, SQL, and C/C++.
+As a problem-solver and eager learner, I'm committed to creating efficient solutions and constantly expanding my skills.

 Want to know more about me?
 [Check out my portfolio.](https://braydoncoyer.dev/)